fcrepo-exts/fcrepo-webapp-plus/README.md

 # Audit Capability Package
 The [fcrepo-audit](https://github.com/fcrepo4-exts/fcrepo-audit) capability is included in fcrepo-webapp-plus by default.

-You must enable it (un-comment it) in your `configuration.xml` file.
+You must enable it (un-comment it) in your `fcrepo-config.xml` file.

 ```
     <!-- **************************